 Modern IT service management (ITSM) seeks to connect employees to internal services in as many ways as possible.
 As organizations begin to view all departments as service providers, it’s important to remember that many of these best practices started in IT, and organizational reliance on technology has never been greater.
 One of the ways the modern service desk has connected incident management, problem, change, and release management, and an extensive service catalog to its employees is through the configuration management database (CMDB) and IT asset management.
 Today, the IT department can track any asset or configuration item (CI), all of its relevant attributes, and how it interacts with other items in the CMDB.

-What’s the difference between asset management and a CMDB?
+What’s the difference between IT asset management and a CMDB?
 In short, asset management is a large concept or strategy, and the CMDB is tactical.
 Asset management is tracking and reporting on the value and ownership of all assets throughout their lifecycles.
 The CMDB is a database that the organization maintains, and as you’ll see, it impacts not only asset management, but also incidents, problems, changes, and releases.
 The CMDB is an important tactical piece of the overall service strategy.

 In this article, we’ll explore the best ways to build a CMDB, how it impacts individuals within the organization, and the immediate benefits in service management.

 Think of all the things within an organization that impact services.
 Actually, that might take you a while.
 You’ll count just about everything but the coffee mugs before you’re done.
 ITIL defines a configuration item (CI) as anything that needs to be managed in order to deliver an IT service.

 It helps to have a place where you can track every detail of these CIs in an organized group of records and track the relationships, so you can plan for the potential impact of anything you do in IT.

 This includes hardware (such as laptops and phones), software, employees, specific IT services, the actual office buildings, process documentation, subscription licenses, contracts, SLAs… the list goes on.